maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 ##### 2.1 No `SubName` aka Default Services.

 - GET the Mutable Data for a given `Public Name`.
-- GET the `Resolvable Map` for this container
+- Parse the retrieved `Resolvable Map`.
 - Resolve the `:default` XOR-URL if available.

 Unavailability of any data being dereferenced will throw an error.